Martiks38/React-CLI/README.md

-<h1 align="center">React CLI 💻</h1>
+<h1 align="center">React Tools 💻</h1>

 <h2>
-  React CLI is a program for creating components and hooks.
+  React Tools is a CLI for creating components and hooks.
 This tool was created for learning and personal use.
 </h2>

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)